andrenrwn/readme-generator/README.md

 ## Description

 This application will help you assemble a complete README.md for your project.
-It is run from the command line.
+It is run from the command line and uses the blessed terminal library (an implemntation of ncurses for nodejs).

 ## Installation